brksnmz/brksnmz.github.io/02_research.markdown

 ### Work in progress

 - "Education and National Identity: Evidence from the Fundamental British Values Policy." with Ozan Aksoy.
 (Under review). [pre-print](https://osf.io/t7wzv/){: .button}{:target="_blank"}

-- "Close to the Edge: When Do People Condone Violence to Stop Undocumented Border Crossings?" with Victoria Donnaloja and Sergio Lo Iacono.
-(Under review). [pre-reg](https://osf.io/78fz6){: .button}{:target="_blank"}

 - "Limits of the Humanitarian: Liminal Legality and Socio-Exclusion of Asylum Seekers and Refugees." with Sergio Lo Iacono.
 (Under review). [pre-reg](https://osf.io/dtx57){: .button}{:target="_blank"}